EltayebAhmed/gllm/README.md

 # TODOS
 ## Before release
-1. Make work with OpenAI client
+1. Make work with OpenAI client (50% done, check chat completions)
-2. Add cli tool
+2. ~Add cli tool~
+3. Add unit test for start-workers
 ## Post release

 3. Make cursed decorator that redecorates the function with backoff on every call.
 This allows us to change backoff time.
 Do this by making the decorator return a callable object.